Operations against Plymouth

 Battle of Albemarle Sound

-*D. H. Hill, Jr., Confederate Military History Of North Carolina: North Carolina In The Civil War, 1861-1865, p.
-174, places the number at "nearly 3,000 men and 25 pieces of artillery," which would be the entire Federal garrison.
-It appears that Hoke's preliminary report, dated April 20, 1864, is quoted by many authors and historians, but, since the entire garrison had surrendered, the number of "nearly [less] 3,000" would include the after battle report, less Confederate casualties.
-On page 193, furthermore, Hill, quoting Colonel Henry Burgwyn of the 26th North Carolina, states: "Capturing Plymouth...with some [at least] 2,500 prisoners."
-Both Confederate and Union official reports and records also place the Union total between 2,500 and 3,000.
+*D. H. Hill, Jr., Confederate Military History Of North Carolina: North Carolina In The Civil War, 1861-1865, page 174, stated the number at "nearly 3,000 men and 25 pieces of artillery," which would be the entire Federal garrison.
+Hoke's preliminary report, dated April 20, 1864, is often quoted by many authors and historians, but, since the entire garrison had surrendered, less casualties, the number of "nearly [less] 3,000" would reflect the after battle report.
+On p.
+193, furthermore, Hill, quoting Colonel Henry Burgwyn of the 26th North Carolina, stated, "Capturing Plymouth...with some [at least] 2,500 prisoners."
+Whereas both Confederate and Union reports and records placed the Union total between 2,500 and 3,000, according to p.
+618, Histories of the Several Regiments and Battalions from North Carolina in the Great War 1861-'65 (Volume 2), Brig.
+Gen. Wessells reported Union losses of exactly 2,834.

 John Barrett presents the complete story of military engagements across the state, including the classical pitched battle of Bentonville--involving Generals Joe Johnston and William Sherman--the siege of Fort Fisher, the amphibious campaigns on the coast, and cavalry sweeps such as General George Stoneman's Raid.